libjxl/libjxl/doc/fuzzing.md

  * `JXL_DASSERT()` is only enabled in Debug builds, which includes all the ASan, MSan and UBSan builds.
-Performance of these checks is not an issue if kept within reasonable limits (automated msan/asan test should finish withing 1 hour for example).
+Performance of these checks is not an issue if kept within reasonable limits (automated msan/asan test should finish within 1 hour for example).
 Fuzzing is more effective when the given input runs faster, so keep that in mind when adding a complex DASSERT that runs multiple times per output pixel.